 My travels have brought me to many parks around the world with many interesting signs.
 Sometimes these were not intended to be amusing but poor translation has resulted in unintentional humour.
 However, this sign made me laugh for two reasons; first, it implies that theft of wildlife might be a problem in this particular area.
 Second, it advises potential thieves that they need only transport the wildlife outside the bounds of Europe to be immune from potential detection.
 One can only wonder whether a prosecution would result from a bird naturally migrating to another location.

 We rode both production coasters, Flying Frog (#908) and Stinger (#909), before happening upon a rather unique pair of walkthroughs.
 First up was based on the Wind in the Willows, with the whole story being told through music and animatronics.
-This was followed by a fascinating exhibit on Romany Gypsies, which would not have been out of place in a museum anywhere in the world.
-It featured an impressive collection of artifacts as well as the occasional animatronic to hold the interests of the younger folks.
+This was followed by a fascinating and in-depth exhibit on Romany Gypsies, which would not have been out of place in a museum anywhere in the world.
+It featured an impressive collection of artefacts as well as the occasional animatronic to hold the interests of the younger folks.
 Attractions of this calibre are rarely found in theme parks, and they are nice to see.